helicalinsight/helicalinsight/README.md

 ## How to build ?

+Prerequisite:

-To build this project you need to have
+To build Helical Insight Community Edition project you need

-* `Maven 3` or higher installed.
+* `Maven 3` or higher version installed.
-* `Java 1.7` higher
+* `Java 1.7` higher version installed.
+* Mysql database should be installed.
-* Database created with name `hice`
+* Database with name `hice` to be created in the Mysql.

+Steps:

-1. Download this project
+1. Download the Helical Insight project from Helical Insight Github Page.

+2. Find the hikaricp, tomcat-jdbc jar files in the resources folder of downloaded Helical Insight Project and then install it locally using your maven reporsitory using command.

+		a. mvn install:install-file -Dfile={path/to/file} -DartifactId=HikariCP -Dversion=2.4.7-hi -Dpackaging=jar

+		Example: mvn install:install-file -Dfile=E:\Helical\communityEdition\HikariCP-2.4.7-hi.jar -DgroupId=com.zaxxer -DartifactId=HikariCP -Dversion=2.4.7-hi -Dpackaging=jar

+		b. mvn install:install-file -Dfile={path/to/file} -DgroupId=org.apache.tomcat -DartifactId=jdbc-pool -Dversion=7.0.65 -Dpackaging=jar

+		Example: mvn install:install-file -Dfile=E:\Helical\communityEdition\tomcat-jdbc-7.0.65.jar -DgroupId=org.apache.tomcat -DartifactId=tomcat-jdbc -Dversion=7.0.65 -Dpackaging=jar

-2. Change the variables in the `pom.xml`  present in hi-ce module
+3. Change the variables in the `pom.xml` present in `hi-ce` folde for configuring HI Repository , Log Location and Database credentials of the `hice` database.

+Where:

+a) HI Reporsitory: This is the Helical Insight Report reporsitory, which contais all created reports and dashboards.

+b) Log Location: On which Location Helical Insight Application log going to create.

+c) hice Database: This database is going to store users/roles/profile information

 ```text
 		<systemDirectory>path/to/SystemDirectory</systemDirectory>
                 <logLocation>path/to/log/folder</logLocation>